-Interactive Media develops, publishes and distributes interactive family content through a portfolio of platforms including Disney.com, Disney on YouTube and Babble.com and develops and publishes apps for moms and families.
-Interactive Media also provides website maintenance and design for other Company businesses.
+Interactive licenses Disney properties and content to mobile phone carriers in Japan.
+In addition, we develop, publish and distribute interactive family content through a portfolio of platforms including Disney.com, Disney on YouTube and Babble.com and develop and publish apps for moms and families.
+Interactive also provides website maintenance and design for other Company businesses.

+The Company's game business competes primarily with other publishers of game software and other types of home entertainment.
 The Company's online sites and products compete with a wide variety of other online sites and products.
-The Company's video game business competes primarily with other publishers of video game software and other types of home entertainment.
-Operating results for the video game business fluctuate due to the timing and performance of video game releases, which are determined by several factors including theatrical releases and cable programming broadcasts, competition and the timing of holiday periods.
+Operating results for the game business fluctuate due to the performance and timing of game releases, which are determined by several factors including theatrical releases and cable programming broadcasts, competition and the timing of holiday periods.
 Revenues from certain of the Company's online and mobile operations are subject to similar seasonal trends.